Daniel Yonas

 I recently completed my Ph.D. in Psychology at Columbia University, where I led mixed-methods research exploring how perceptions of intent and moral character shape reactions to race-based harm.
 My findings inform how individuals navigate moral ambiguity and how systems can be more responsive to the needs of marginalized communities.

 Across my research career, I've worked in diverse, community-engaged settings and collaborated with multidisciplinary teams to inform strategy, policy, and program development.
-I've led studies from end to end—defining learning goals, collecting and analyzing qualitative and quantitative data, and communicating insights to a range of stakeholders.
+I've led studies from start to finish: defining learning goals, collecting and analyzing qualitative and quantitative data, and communicating insights to a range of stakeholders.
 In every role, I prioritize actionable findings that align with organizational goals and center equity.

 In addition to research, I'm a passionate mentor and educator, with experience designing inclusive learning environments in developmental, social, and cultural psychology.
 I've also led initiatives that support underrepresented students, including campus-wide DEI councils and outreach events that make research more accessible.